How to Build Corva Frontend Apps with Highcharts - Complete Guide

 Create directory: src/components/WITSSummaryChart/

-Create src/components/WITSSummaryChart/options.js
+Create src/components/WITSSummaryChart/options.js:

 const defaultHighchartsOptions = {